gsdlab/claferIG/README.md

-                     instances exist within the given scope 'i'ncrease         - to increase the maximum number of instances of a given clafer or all clafers (scope) 's'et              - to set the maximum number of instances of a given clafer or all clafers (scope) 'b'itwidth         - to set the bitwidth sa'v'e             - to save all instances displayed so far or a counterexample to files named
+                     instances exist within the given scope 'i'ncrease         - to increase the maximum number of instances of a given clafer or all clafers (scope) 's'et              - to set the maximum number of instances of a given clafer or all clafers (scope) 'm'axint, 'maxint' - to set the bitwidth by providing the largest integer sa'v'e             - to save all instances displayed so far or a counterexample to files named
                      <model file name>.cfr.<instance number>.data, one instance per file
 'q'uit             - to quit the interactive session